1. Professor Harvey C. Mansfield, Jr. at Harvard University

 “The trick is getting in,” I said.

 “That’s right.
-The trick is getting in,” he said.
+The trick is getting in "

-“What about the level of general knowledge among entering freshman,” I said, “how does it compare to when you came here as an undergraduate?”
+“What about the level of general knowledge among entering freshman,” I asked, “how does it compare to when you came here as an undergraduate?”

 “The course catalog is enormous,” I said.
 “I don’t know how students manage it.”